philippschulte/fastly-promises/README.md

 #### fastly.readLogsFn(service) ⇒ [<code>ListFunction</code>](#ListFunction)
 Create a new function that lists all log configurations for a given service and version.
-The function can be parametrized with the name of the logging service.
+The function can be parameterized with the name of the logging service.

 **Kind**: instance method of [<code>Fastly</code>](#Fastly)